The Synchronization Tax

 Lamport realized that in a distributed system, physical timestamps are useless.
 You cannot trust the clock on the wall because synchronization is never perfect.

-Instead, he defined time as a partial ordering of events.
-We can only say "Event A happened before Event B" if there is a causal link — a message — sent from A to B. If I write a letter and you receive it, my writing happened before your reading.
+If I write a letter and you receive it, my writing happened before your reading.
 If I eat breakfast and you eat breakfast and we never communicate, our breakfasts are concurrent.
 There is no fact about which happened first.

 This is the same answer given us by quantum mechanics.
 In the absence of an interaction (a message), systems are concurrent — superposed.
 They share no timeline.